Compliance & Governance

 CAP-AU and OASIS Standards

-EmergencyAPI is designed to conform to OASIS Common Alerting Protocol (CAP) v1.2, the international XML standard for public warning messages, and its Australian profile (CAP-AU-STD, maintained by the Bureau of Meteorology).
+EmergencyAPI produces CAP output that validates against OASIS Common Alerting Protocol (CAP) v1.2, the international XML standard for public warning messages, and its Australian profile (CAP-AU-STD v3.0, maintained by the Bureau of Meteorology).

 • Response schema maps cleanly to CAP-AU concepts (severity, urgency, certainty, eventType, geometry).